philipnilsson/Badness10k/pages/escaping-hell-with-monads.md

 Conclusion
 ==========

-Monads can help solve certain classes of problems in a uniform way.
+Monads can help solve certain classes of problems in an uniform way.
 We've had a look at this from a syntactic perspective.
 Rather than complicating language designs and grammars with additional features, we embed these problems in a Monadic framework, resulting in